 There are tons of other little things like ridiculously over-engineered like the door hinges.
 Lexus built the SC300 and SC400 as a next-level luxury sports couple.

 Plus, with the aftermarket that the Toyota Supra has created, getting your SC300 over 400 horsepower is super.
-Slap on a big turbo, head studs, better fuel system, and you’ll be making north of 400whp like it’s nothing.
+Slap on a big turbo, head studs, and better fuel system, and you’ll be making north of 400whp like it’s nothing.

-The 1UZ is known for running forever, Matt Farah from The Smoking Tire has his “Million-Mile Lexus,” a LS400 which he is attempting to push past 1 million miles.
+The 1UZ is known for running forever, Matt Farah from The Smoking Tire has his “Million-Mile Lexus,” an LS400 which he is attempting to push past 1 million miles.

 Lexus designed the 1UZ to be a very strong and reliable engine.
 The 1UZ’s short stroke and big bore allow it to rev to the moon.
 Think of it almost like a 1990s Ford Coyote engine.
 It also has 6-bolt main caps, which we often praise the Chevy LS for.

-Compared to today’s standards, 300 horsepower is relatively weak but in the ’90s if was a very respectable number.
+Compared to today’s standards, 300 horsepower is relatively weak but in the ’90s it was a very respectable number.
 If you think about it, the 1UZ is basically a 4.0L version of Ford’s Coyote engine.

 Plus, the SC is cheaper than an MK4 Supra.
-Even by today’s standards the SC300 is a nice car, and with prices so low, now is the time to get one for yourself!
+Even by today’s standards, the SC300 is a nice car, and with prices so low, now is the time to get one for yourself!
 As I mentioned above, my personal SC was unreliable and ended up failing

 SC300 vs SC400

-I know the 1UZ is an awesome engine, but the 2JZ is better especially on a budget.
-Coming from someone who owned a SC400, get a SC300 if you plan on getting an SC at all.
+I know the 1UZ is an awesome engine, but the 2JZ is better, especially on a budget.
+Coming from someone who owned an SC400, get an SC300 if you plan on getting an SC at all.